Exertional Heat Stroke (EHS)

 Be aware of the intrinsic factors (mostly in your control/items you can adjust) and extrinsic factors (mostly outside your control) that cause EHS.

-What puts an individual at risk for heat cramps?
+What puts an individual at risk for heat stroke?

 Exercise extra caution if an athlete has any of these intrinsic factors or you are concerned regarding any of the extrinsic factors.